LSE-UR/LSE-UR/README.md

 The repository contains all scripts used in the creation and processing of the dataset.
 They are commented in order of their use in the paper.
 First, those used during data acquisition, https://github.com/LSE-UR/LSE-UR/blob/main/dual_camera_modify_record2Cams.py and https://github.com/LSE-UR/LSE-UR/blob/main/realsense_and_dual_camera_modify_final.py.
 As detailed in Section 4.3 "Collected Data" of the paper, these two scripts manage the video recording process.

-Following video acquisition, a preprocessing step is required to ensure proper visualization.
+Following video acquisition, a preprocessing step is required to ensure proper visualisation.
 Video preprocessing is performed using the Fiji tool and involves executing the script located at https://github.com/LSE-UR/LSE-UR/blob/main/Macro_CambioContraste_GenerarVideo.ijm.
-As outlined in Section 4.3 "Collected Data" of the paper, this script normalizes video contrast to facilitate viewing.
-Subsequently, the script https://github.com/LSE-UR/LSE-UR/blob/main/cambiar_nombre.py renames the videos in accordance to the established annotation scheme, also detailed in Section 4.3 "Collected Data".
+As outlined in Section 4.3 "Collected Data" of the paper, this script normalises video contrast to facilitate viewing.
+Subsequently, the script https://github.com/LSE-UR/LSE-UR/blob/main/cambiar_nombre.py renames the videos in accordance with the established annotation scheme, also detailed in Section 4.3 "Collected Data".

 With all videos prepared, the script https://github.com/LSE-UR/LSE-UR/blob/main/extract_full_body_skeleton_landmarks_videos_txt.py can then be executed.
 This script will store the full-body skeletons of subjects present in the videos within the designated output directory.